mahdymo/kerberos-auth-flask/README.md

 - Kerberos installed and configured on the host system.

 ## Installation
-- from within the folder run `docker-compose build`.
-- Then use `docker-compose up -d`
+- From within the downloaded folder use `docker-compose up -d`
 - You should see two containers with ports 80, 443, 5000 exposed.